alexk99/the_router/conf_options2.md

 	hqos add port 1 subport 0 pipes 40000 profile 1

+### applying hqos to subscriber

+Radius attributes therouter_shaper_ingress_params and therouter_shaper_egress_params should be used to apply hqos to a subscriber.
+See the description of those attributes for details.

 ## Range commands

 Some commands could be applied to a set of interfaces